M1ha-Shvn/django-pg-bulk-update/README.md

       Searches for records, which have field between a and b.
 Value should be iterable with 2 items.
     - You can define your own clause operation.
 See section below.

+* `returning: Optional[Iteralble[str]]`
+    If this parameter is set, it must be an iterable of column names to return.
+    Query returns django_pg_returning.ReturningQuerySet instead of rows count.
+    Using this feature requires [django-pg-returning](https://github.com/M1hacka/django-pg-returning/tree/v1.0.2)
+    library installed (it is not in requirements, though).

 * `batch_size: Optional[int]`
     If this parameter is set, values are split into batches of given size.
 Each batch is processed separately.
     Note that batch_size != number of records processed if you use key_field_ops other than 'eq'